state-less/react-server-docs-md/src/lists/about.md

 # Lists

-Lists is meant to be an example app to showcase what you can build with [React Server](/).
+An Exemplar Application Demonstrating the Power of React Server

-It's reactive, supports WebPush and serves a serverside application of modest complexity with multiple nested components.
+Lists serves as a prime demonstration of React Server's capabilities.
+This application exemplifies reactivity, WebPush support, and the seamless orchestration of a moderately complex server-side architecture with multiple nested components.

 You can find the code of the [backend](https://github.com/C5H8NNaO4/lists-app-backend) and [frontend](https://github.com/C5H8NNaO4/lists-app-frontend) on github.

-It's a free and open source app.
-Use it if you like it, host it yourself if you want to, develope your own features or contribute to our open source repo.
+Feel free to utilize Lists—it's open-source and completely free.
+Host it on your own server if you prefer, customize it with your own features, or even contribute to our open-source repository.
+The possibilities are endless!

 ## Features